 Admissions to Malahide’s Walled Garden,

-2 Nights at "The Abbey Hotel" in Donegal
+2 Nights at "The City Hotel" in Sligo

 Pub Hopping and Shopping in Donegal Town

 A professional guide for a "Walking Tour of the Wall of Derry"

 Admission to Donegal Castle